SoumojitDalui/SoumojitDalui/README.md

 - 👋 Hi, I’m @SoumojitDalui
 - 🧑‍💼 I'm currently working at LTIMindtree
 - 👀 I’m interested in Web Dev and Machine Learning
-- 🌱 I’m currently working on Angular, React and Some BackEnd
+- 🌱 I’m currently working on Nextjs and Some BackEnd